 A VO2 max test involves putting an athlete on either on a treadmill or a bike at an intensity that increases every few minutes until exhaustion (meaning: that “I might puke and pass out” point, not even kidding), and is designed to achieve a maximal effort.
 The athlete wears a mask, connected to the metabolic cart, to measure the inhaled and exhaled air, determining the amount of oxygen consumed with each breath.

-As you may have guessed, a watch you wear on your wrist is not measuring the amount of oxygen you inhale and comparing it to the amount of oxygen and carbon dioxide you exhale.
+As you may have guessed by this point, a watch you wear on your wrist is not measuring the amount of oxygen you inhale and comparing it to the amount of oxygen and carbon dioxide you exhale.
+Therefore, no, you running watch can not accurately measure your VO2 max.

 So instead, your watch is using “sub-maximal” exercise protocols that estimate VO2 max based on the relationship between your heart rate and pace.
 But is this very accurate?